 The above is very helpful in understanding what high key lighting is and how to get the best results from high key lighting photography.
 But it doesn’t tell us when exactly we might use high-key lighting photography either in a personal or professional setting.
 So, what are some examples of when to use high-key lighting?
 These include:

-- Portrait photography (Wedding, newborn photos, and similar photography sessions are often when you see high-key lighting photography being employed most.)
+- Portrait photography (Wedding, newborn photos, family photoshoots, and similar photography sessions are often when you see high-key lighting photography being employed most.)

 - Professional headshots

 - Nature photography